MZ-Unlimited/ultd-notes/docs/README.md

       - This will install the tasks manager.
     - If there is no `requiremenst.txt` file in the `requirements` folder:
       - Run `inv pip-compile` this will compile the `requirements.txt` file.
-    - Run `pip install -Rrrequirements/requirements.txt`.
+    - Run `pip install -r requirements/requirements.txt`.
     - If everything worked as expected, you will enter the virtual environment context.

 ## Configuration